 Technical Requirements

-Programs submitted as mpeg2 files must meet the standards of the ACTONTV playback server.
+Programs submitted must meet the standards of the ACTONTV playback server.
 (Specifications available upon request)

 Video and audio quality of all programs to be cablecast must be consistent and of sufficient level to permit adequate reproduction by transmission equipment.